Kuxa Kanema: The Birth of Cinema

 The film also details the struggle to get INC up and running: Mozambique had no film industry or film schools (Brazilian and Cuban instructors were flown in to offer on-the-spot educational training).
 The resulting newsreels were shot in black-in-white because color film was too expensive.

 Machel's death in an airplane crash in 1986, coupled with guerrilla attacks launched by the apartheid governments of South Africa and Rhodesia that destabilized Mozambique to the point of civil war, helped to kill this program.
 Many of the cinemas in the cities were damaged in the civil war, while the rural presentations of Kuxa Kanema were cancelled due to the lack of safe passage along rural roads.
 By the end of the conflict, national television had been established and there was no call for a theatrical newsreel presentation.

 Kuxa Kanema: The Birth of Cinema offers clips of rarely seen footage from the INC films.
 It also looks into the offer by French filmmaker Jean-Luc Godard to create a national independent television network.
+The documentary contains interviews with Licínio Azevedo, José Cardoso, Ruy Guerra, Gabriel Mondlane, Isabel Noronha, Luís Carlos Patraquim, and Camilo de Sousa.

 Kuxa Kanema: The Birth of Cinema has played in film festivals and has been released on DVD.